Skip to main content Skip to navigation

 Temporary withdrawal

 A temporary withdrawalLink opens in a new window is an approved period of time when you are not studying for your award and it is governed by University Regulation 36.1Link opens in a new window.
 You may request, in the first instance, a maximum of 12 months' temporary withdrawal from your course of study.
-In order to make a temporary withdrawal request, you should first talk with your Personal Tutor or Senior Tutor, and then complete a Temporary Withdrawal Request formLink opens in a new window, which should be submitted along with the relevant medical or other evidence.
-The Director of Graduate Studies (Taught Degrees) will recommend that the request be approved or declined and if it is recommended for approval, the request will be sent to the Academic Office for final approval or decline.
+In order to make a temporary withdrawal request, you should first talk with your Academic Personal Tutor, Senior Tutor or Student Support and Progression Officer.
+Then complete a Temporary Withdrawal Request formLink opens in a new window which should be submitted, along with the relevant medical or other evidence.
+The Director of Graduate Studies (Taught Degrees) will recommend that the request be approved or declined and, if it is recommended for approval, the request will be sent to the Academic Office for final approval or decline.

 You should inform Student Finance of your temporary withdrawal once it has been confirmed.